HubSpot/Rosetta/FEATURES.md

 ```

 When mapping a `ResultSet`, Rosetta creates two entries for each column.
 One for the column name (or alias), and one for the column
 name prefixed with the table name.
-So in our previous example, if we wrote a SQL Object method such as:
+So in our previous example, if we wrote a method such as:
 ```java
 @SqlQuery("SELECT type, id, name FROM my_table WHERE id = :id") public OuterBean retrieve(@Bind("id") long id);